openhab/openhab-docs/developers/utils/events.md

 ## Receive Events

 This section describes how to receive openHAB events in Java.
-If you want to receive events "outside" openHAB, e.g. with JavaScript, please refer to the [Server Sent Events section](../features/rest.html).
+If you want to receive events "outside" openHAB, e.g. with [cURL](https://en.wikipedia.org/wiki/CURL), please refer to the [REST API Examples](../../configuration/restdocs.html#rest-api-examples) section.

 An event subscriber defines the callback interface for receiving events from the openHAB event bus.
 The following Java snippet shows how to receive `ItemStateEvent`s and `ItemCommandEvent`s from the event bus.